RoleplayIT/roleplayit/README.md

 RoleplayIT
 ==========

-A simple interface to host roleplaying games with isometric/topdown view and barebones tools.
+A simple interface to host roleplaying games with isometric view (and eventually topdown) and barebones tools.

 ##Status